enrico-dgr/fp-ts-ssi/README.md

 // Your Website
 ```

 The `compileHtmlFiles` function takes an options object with a `files` array of file paths to compile, and an optional `params` object for passing global parameters.
-It returns a Promise resolving to the compiled HTML output.
+It returns an Either with the compiled HTML outputs or an Error.